 - It can make it more difficult for your birth partner to massage your back, which can be an effective form of pain relief.

-·Don’t give up straight away if you think your TENS isn’t doing anything.
-You need to keep using it for at least an hour to give your body time to build up endorphins in response to the stimulation.
+· Don’t give up right away if you think your TENS isn’t doing anything.
+It usually takes at least an hour of using it for your body to build up endorphins in response to the stimulation.

-· Take the pads off every three hours and smear them again with gel before reapplying them.
-This ensures that the contact with your back is really good.
+· Take the pads off every three hours and reapply the gel to ensure good contact with your skin.

-· If you don’t think it’s helping you, take it off and don’t feel bad.
+· If you don’t feel like it’s helping you, take it off and don’t feel bad.
 You’ve lost nothing.
 All other forms of pain relief, both medical and non-medical, are still open to you.